One of the Egyptian activists behind the 2011 uprising freed from prison after presidential pardon

 Douma was pardoned along with four other prisoners, according to a presidential decree.
 The pardons, dated Saturday, were published in Egypt’s Official Gazette.

-Activists received the news of Douma’s release with jubilation on social media.
+Activists received the news of Douma’s freedom with jubilation on social media, and called for the release of other jailed pro-democracy activists.

 “Douma has not set foot out of prison since 2013 … my heart will burst,” Mona Seif, the sister of jailed activist Alaa Abdel-Fatthah, wrote on Facebook.